ruitaiS/vybLab/readme.md

 <p align="center"><img src="Execution.png"  alt="Execution Phases"
 	title="Execution Phases"/></p>

-Within the metaNN class there are three seperate neural networks, all of which need to be trained.
+Within the metaNN class there are three seperate neural networks, all of which need to be trained in sequence.

 The subnet and the alternet, which recognize digits and letters respectively, are trained first.
 The subnet is trained on a set of 28,000 digit image / label pairs, and similarly the alternet is trained on a set of 28,000 letter image / label pairs.